OPEnSLab-OSU/SSLClient/README.md

 Using SSLClient should be similar to using any other Arduino-based Client class, since this library was developed around compatibility with [EthernetClient](https://www.arduino.cc/en/Reference/EthernetClient).
 There are a few extra things, however, that you will need to get started:

 1. A board with a lot of resources (>110kb flash and >8kb RAM), and a network peripheral with a large internal buffer (>8kb).
-This library was tested with the [Adafruit Feather M0](https://www.adafruit.com/product/2772) (256K flash, 32K RAM) and the [Adafruit Ethernet Featherwing](https://www.adafruit.com/product/3201) (16kb Buffer), and we still had to modify the Arduino Ethernet library to support larger internal buffers per socket (see the [Implementation Notes](#Implementation-Notes)).
+This library was tested with the [Adafruit Feather M0](https://www.adafruit.com/product/2772) (256K flash, 32K RAM) and the [Adafruit Ethernet Featherwing](https://www.adafruit.com/product/3201) (16kb Buffer), and we still had to modify the Arduino Ethernet library to support larger internal buffers per socket (see the [Implementation Gotchas](#sslclient-with-ethernet)).
 2. A header containing array of trust anchors, which will look like [this file](./readme/cert.h).
 These are used to verify the SSL connection later on, and without them you will be unable to use this library.
 Check out [this document](./TrustAnchors.md) on how to generate this file for your project, and for more information about what a trust anchor is.
 3. A Client class associated with a network interface.
 We tested this library using [EthernetClient](https://www.arduino.cc/en/Reference/EthernetClient), however in theory it will work for any class implementing Client.
-4. An analog pin, used for generating random data at the start of the connection (see the [Implementation Notes](#Implementation-Notes)).
+4. An analog pin, used for generating random data at the start of the connection (see the [Implementation Gotchas](#implementation-gotchas)).

 Once all those are ready, you can create a simple SSLClient object like this:
 ```C++